 In March 2020, we put in place a number of protective measures in response to the COVID-19 pandemic.
 These measures included cancelling all commercial business travel, requesting employees to limit non-essential personal travel, asking some employees to self-quarantine at home, adjusting our facilities janitorial and sanitary policies, encouraging employees to work from home to the extent their job function enables them to do so, staggering the working hours of employees that are unable to perform their duties remotely and reconfiguring our facilities for physical distancing.
-We have revisited these measures on a regular basis throughout the pandemic and we will continue to do so.
-Although restrictions imposed by governmental authorities have begun to ease, if conditions worsen, we may need to implement new restrictive measures that could adversely affect our business.
+We have eliminated most of these measures and restrictions imposed by governmental authorities have eased, if conditions worsen, we may need to implement new restrictive measures that could adversely affect our business.
 These measures have resulted, and any future actions are likely to result, in a disruption to our business.